We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Six Weeks Out

-When you’re six weeks out from a move, there are a few more things you must add to your to-do list.
+When you’re six weeks out from a move, there are a few more things you must add to your moving checklist.
 Most of them pertain to your personal belongings and how you might prepare to pack them away.
 While it may seem a bit early to begin packing, you’ll avoid major headaches if you start the process now.

 6. Collect Supplies